grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/expose-a-component.md

 sidebar_position: 30
 ---

-Exposed components are a way to share functionality between plugins.
+Exposing components allows for App plugins to easily share functionality with other App plugins.
+Compared to [registering an extension](link), they do not require the component extension provider to explicitly register against any extension points, and can therefore be [used by any App plugin](link-to-use) with no action required by the provider.

 ## Best practices